Shreyas-dotcom/DJI-SwarmKit/README.md

 NOTICE: This only works on Python 3.7.8 Make sure you have that installed.
 This is also only Windows Compadible.

 Created For:
 This Repository is created by Shreyas Sharma for the Phoenix Squadron Swarm Team Club at Concordia Shanghai.
-Feel free to copy the code / edit and imporvise it!
+We will be posting the code to all of our shows here.
+Our mission is to bring Drone Technology to all around the world - Starting small, but aiming big.
+We look forward to inspiring thousands with our Drone Shows.
+Please feel free to make changes, edit, imporve, and copy any of the code listed here.

 What Libraries are Needed: